abaeuerle/fano-simplices/README.md

 ```
 In the folder `temp/` there are now three text files, corresponding to the three weight systems, containing the reflexive triangles.

-**A note on computation time:** As an example, on a midrange desktop computer, the classification of the 1561 four-dimensional reflexive simplices takes around 5 seconds.
+**A note on computation time:** As an example, on a midrange desktop computer, using four threads, the classification of the 1561 four-dimensional reflexive simplices takes around 5-10 seconds.